 The company name is displayed at the top in an arched curve.
 The letters are three-dimensional and slightly bent, reminiscent of the design on dollar bills.
 They evoke associations with financial stability, protection, and client benefits.

-The central section is highlighted by a band featuring an ornament that includes the company’s new area of expertise: Zürcher Unfall—und Haftpflichtversicherungs-Actiengesellschaft.
-This element emphasizes the company’s shift in specialization and its transition to offering insurance services in personal and property liability.
+The central section is highlighted by a band featuring an ornament that includes the company’s new area of expertise: Zürcher Unfall und Haftpflichtversicherungs-Actiengesellschaft.
+This element highlights the company’s shift in specialization and its transition to offering personal and property liability insurance.

 1920 – 1930